DoctorMcKay/node-websocket13-jsonrpc/README.md

 - Client request is missing `Sec-WebSocket-Key` header or when base64-decoded, it is not 16 bytes in length
 - Client request is missing `Sec-WebSocket-Version` header or the header's value is not `13`

+### groupMembers(group)
+- `group` - Either a group name or an array of group names

+Returns an array of [`WsRpcConnection`](#wsrpcconnection) objects for the members in the given set of groups.
+If you pass a single string, returns the list of members of that group.
+If you pass an array of strings, returns a de-duplicated union of group members.

 ### registerMethod(name, handler)
 - `name` - String method name
 - `handler` - A function to be invoked when the method is called